Click Below to Skip Ahead

 3 Little-Known Facts About the Kinkalow Cat

-1. The Kinkalow Originated in the United States
+1. The Kinkalow Was Created in the United States

-The Kinkalow cat breed was created by crossing American Curl and Munchkin genes.
-It’s a real wonder they aren’t in the home of every cat lover around.
+The Kinkalow cat breed was created by crossing American Curl and Munchkin cat genes.
 So, what do you get?
 This adorably cute folded-eared cat with tiny little legs.
+It is very important to know though, that both of these characteristics are due to genetic mutations and are linked to bone, cartilage, and joint degenerations, increasing the likelihood of this mixed experimental breed kittens suffering pain and discomfort.

 2. Kinkalows Are Extremely Rare

-You’ll be lucky to find a Kinkalow kitten since they’re rare.
-If you’re fortunate enough to find a breeder specializing in Kinkalows, you might have trouble getting your hands on one.
-The waiting list for a kitten is likely pretty long, but if you’re patient, you may get lucky!
+It is not common to find a Kinkalow kitten since they’re rare.
+If you are able to find a breeder specializing in Kinkalows, you might have trouble getting your hands on one.
+The waiting list for a kitten is likely pretty long, and the kittens are likely expensive, all while thousands of other kittens are available in shelters.

 3. Kinkalow Cats Have an “Experimental Breed” Status

 The Kinkalow is considered a rare exotic breed.
 They are still in the experimental breed status from The International Cat Association.
-In our research, it doesn’t look like the breed is fighting for any other title for the time being.
+In our research, it doesn’t look like the breed is likely to get any other title for the time being.

 Final Thoughts